 From breathlessness to joint & muscle pain, these are some of the symptoms associated with Long COVID that you need to know about

-As the COVID-19 (coronavirus) pandemic continues we’re constantly learning new things about the virus and how it can affect everyone differently.
+We’re still learning new things about the COVID-19 virus and how it can affect everyone differently.
 While most people with COVID-19 recover and return to normal health fairly quickly, some people can continue to experience symptoms for weeks and months.
 This is a condition now commonly known as Long COVID.

 What is Long COVID?